 I initially created this recipe below to use up some fresh cranberries I had on hand from the winter holidays.
 But my husband and child loved it so much that I’ve made it a few times since, including taking it to potluck meals.
-Enjoy!

-2 pears (ripened pears work best)
+- 2 pears (ripened pears work best!)

-4 tablespoons oil
+- 4 tablespoons canola oil (or any vegetable oil)

-½ teaspoon nutmeg
+- ½ teaspoon nutmeg

-½ teaspoon cinnamon
+- ½ teaspoon cinnamon

-¼-1/2 cup brown sugar (or maple syrup or agave nectar)
+- ¼ cup brown sugar [50 g] (alternatives are maple syrup or agave nectar)

-- Preheat oven to 400 degrees F (200 degrees C).
+Preheat oven to 400 degrees F (200 degrees C).

-- Peel and cut pear into slices.
+Peel and cut pear into slices.
 Layer the pear slices, covering the bottom of a baking dish.

-- Bake in the oven for about 20 minutes.
+Bake in the oven for about 20 minutes.
 Let cool slightly then serve!

 Feel free to double or triple the recipe if you like.
 Since the ripened pears are already sweet, you don’t really need to add too much additional sugar to sweeten the dish.
 So adjust the sweetness level to what you prefer by the amount of brown sugar (or maple syrup or agave nectar) you add.
 This crisp keeps for a few days in the refrigerator and tastes delicious cold too!